 LinkedIn is one of the most professional social media networks.
 Professionals sign up to join LinkedIn at a rate of more than two members per second.
+I have had the opportunity to LinkedIn to hundreds of employees over my career and students at Duke University.

 Here are 10 things every career professional should do to optimize their LinkedIn profile.